Z3ROGRAV1TYx/Anilist-Dark-Theme/README.md

 This is still in the works, there may be bugs or many broken things in the theme.
 I am still new to CSS, please feel free to offer help and notify me of any issues with the theme.
 This theme is forked from Erwin's Anilist theme (which is a fork of Hoh's theme.)
+Majority of credit goes to them.

 I created this to play around with and personalize my Anilist experience to my liking.